-What many people don’t know is that myopia is dangerous.
-The more aggressive the progression, the more likely your child is to develop catastrophic vision problems later in life.
-This includes retinal detachment and macular degeneration—a leading cause of blindness.
-At the Myopia Control Center at Vision Professionals we use multifocal contact lenses as part of our toolkit for myopia management, which will slow or even stop the progression of your child’s myopia.
+What many parents don’t realize is that myopia can be dangerous.
+The more aggressive the progression, the higher the chance that your child will develop sight-threatening conditions like macular degeneration, retinal detachment and glaucoma in the future.
+At Myopia Control Center at Vision Professionals, we use soft multifocal contact lenses as part of our myopia management program, which can slow or even stop the progression of your child’s myopia.

 What Are Soft Multifocal Contact Lenses?